-- 2.76 The Licence describes 'Unattended Operation' as the operation of Radio Equipment by the Licensee when the location of the Licensee is different from the location of the Radio Equipment.
-'Remote Control' Operation' is described as Unattended Operation but where the Radio Equipment is operated by remote control, that is, where the Licensee has the ability to control the Radio Equipment from a different location from that of the Radio Equipment. - 2.77 The distinction between these two terms is what the operator is able to do at the remote location.
-If the operator can simply transmit and receive through the station and no more, then this would be 'Unattended Operation'.
-However, if the operator in the remote location can, for example, switch the transmitter on or off, retune it or change other characteristics of it, then we believe that that should be viewed as 'Remote Control Operation'. - 2.78 The call sign used when a station is operated by remote control is the call sign of the station (transmitter) location, including, where appropriate, an RSL.
+- 2.81 The Licence describes 'Unattended Operation' as the operation of Radio Equipment by the Licensee when the location of the Licensee is different from the location of the Radio Equipment.
+'Remote Control' Operation' is described as Unattended Operation but where the Radio Equipment is operated by remote control, that is, where the Licensee has the ability to control the Radio Equipment from a different location from that of the Radio Equipment. - 2.82 The distinction between these two terms is what the operator is able to do at the remote location.
+If an operator can simply transmit and receive through the station and no more, then this would be 'Unattended Operation'.
+However, if the operator in the remote location can, for example, switch the transmitter on or off, retune it or change other characteristics of it, then we believe that that should be viewed as 'Remote Control Operation'. - 2.83 The call sign used when a station is operated by remote control is the call sign of the station (transmitter) location, including, where appropriate, an RSL.
 That may not therefore be the current location of the operator.
-For example, if the holder of a UK Amateur (Full) Licence were physically in France but their station (ie the station that they were operating) was located in Scotland, the station must be identified using the UK call sign, including the RSL 'M'.
+For example, if the holder of a UK Amateur (Full) Licence were physically in France but their station (ie the station that they were operating) was located in Scotland, the station must be identified using the UK call sign, including the RSL 'M'. - 2.84 The WT Act and the Amateur Radio Licences that we issue under it relate only to the use of radio.
+No matter how a station is being operated, it is the actual use of the station that is subject to the WT Act and the Amateur Radio Licence.
+Whoever holds the licence must ensure that the use of the station complies with the Licence.
+This may mean that the licensee must implement monitoring or other checks in order to take reasonable steps to ensure compliance with the Licence or to remedy any breaches that emerge.